corbado/example-passkeys-php-symfony/README.md

 # Complete integration sample for the Corbado web component
 This is a sample implementation of frontend and backend where the Corbado web component is integrated.
 You can see the live demo [here](TODO: Link einfügen wenn online)

 **Note:** In this tutorial a customer system was built with some preexisting password-based users.
-Have a look at our [docs](TODO:Link) to see the changes you have to make if you don't have any users yet.
-(Gets even easier then)
+Have a look at our [docs](TODO: Link einfügen) to see the changes you have to make if you don't have any users yet.

 ## 1. File structure
     .